 - Apply online to CAO by 17:15 on 1 February.

 - No later than 17:15 on 1st March, you must indicate in your CAO application that you wish to apply for the HEAR scheme and you must fully and correctly complete all elements the HEAR form (the HEAR form is a part of your CAO application).

 - Submit relevant evidence in support of your application to arrive at CAO no later than 17:15 on 1 April.

 HEAR applications can only be made online at www.cao.ie.

 A mature applicant is someone who is aged 23 or older on January 1st of the calendar year of application to third level education.
 Mature applicants, must apply to the Central Application Office (CAO), Tower House, Eglinton Street, Galway on or before 1st February.
 Application forms can be obtained from the CAO or online at www.cao.ie.
 Applicants are subsequently interviewed by IT Sligo in April.
 The CAO also accepts ‘late applications’ before a May 1st closing date.
 A second round of interviews takes place in late summer in IT Sligo and late applicants are called for interview only if places remain unfilled on their chosen course.

 Student Assistance and Childcare Fund

-The Childcare Fund is a limited fund, available to help full-time students who have childcare responsibilities.
+The Childcare Fund is in conjunction with the Student Assistance Fund application and it is available to help campus based students attending an undergraduate course who have childcare responsibilities.
 In order to be eligible to apply for funding from the Childcare fund, applicants must qualify for free or the EU rate of fees and meet the eligibility criteria for application for a maintenance grant from SUSI, their local authority or VEC.
 Applicants must also have paid any outstanding tuition or registration fees before becoming eligible for support from the Childcare Fund.